alberand/Blog/content/setup_zephyr_for_stm32.md

 Zephyr is installed separately somewhere in the system.
 So, you use it as a library.
-I suppose that they choose this way to simplify the process of configuration management and building process kernel with integrated.
+I suppose that they choose this way to simplify the process of configuration management and building of the kernel.

 As an examples let's create simple application based on blinky example.
-First of all create working directory and `cmake` project file:
+First of all create working directory and `cmake`'s project file:

 ```shell
 $ mkdir app && cd app